China Believes New Virus Behind Mystery Pneumonia Outbreak - UrduPoint

 Xu said further research was needed on the nature of the outbreak.

-China ruled out SARS, which killed hundreds of people more than a decade ago, in a statement on Sunday.
+China has said it has ruled out SARS, which killed hundreds of people more than a decade ago.

 Wuhan's health commission said on Sunday seven of the 59 patients were seriously ill but none had died.
 All patients received treatment in quarantine.